donnol87/brown_bear_designs/README.md

 Hi there.

-This is a Bootstrap website used to showcare a web design company.
+This is a Bootstrap website used to showcase a web design company.
 The project was designed to speed up the deployment process and rely on the bootstrap framework to build the site quickly.